saanvivi/BANDIT-writeup/README.md

 ~~~

 the `grep` command is used to print lines that match patterns. ` -i` enables to search for a string case insensitively in the given file.
+Pipe `|` is used to send the output of one command to another.
 The password for the next level is: TESKZC0XvTetK0S9xNwm25STk5iWrBvP

 ## level 8